VertexF/ObsidianNotes/Vaulty/6 - Main Notes/Setting up the viewports and scissors.md

 If you're using a standard set up you'll want min and max depth to be 0.f to 1.f.
 If you're doing reverse perspective you'll want the opposite.

 The viewport defines the transformation from image to the framebuffer, but the scissort defines the rectangle that's actually stored.
-Meaning pixels outside the scissor will be discards.
+Meaning pixels outside the scissor will be discarded.

 ![[viewports_scissors-2294964527.png]]